dnaej/dnaej/README.md

 - 👋 Hi, I’m Deneé with my portfolio @ https://denejon.myportfolio.com
 - 👀 I’m interested in Front-End Development, Software Development, and all things Design
 - 🌱 I’m currently learning more about React
-- 🎓 I've an Associate's in Interior Design, Associate's in Software Development and currently getting my Bachelor's in Interactive Media Design
+- 🎓 I've an Associate's in Interior Design, Associate's in Software Development a Bachelor's in Interactive Media Design and working towards my Master's in Art & Technology
 - 📫 You can find me on LinkedIn as well

 <!---